Investors look past Ukraine, focus on ECB

 The weaker-than-expected data weighed on oil prices.
 U.S. crude CLc1 slipped 0.1 percent to $95.83 a barrel after marking a monthly loss in August.
 Brent LCOc1 was off 0.57 percent at $102.60 a barrel and growth-attuned metal copper CMCU3 also sagged.

-The dollar rose slightly against the yen to 104.29, moving back toward last week's seven-month high of 104.49.
+The dollar rose slightly against the yen to 104.29 JPY=, moving back toward last week's seven-month high of 104.49.
 The Bank of Japan is one of those meeting this week, and it is expected to hold fire for now despite weak economic data last week.

 (Additional reporting by Lisa Twaronite in Tokyo, Martin Santa in Brussels, Walter Brandimarte in Rio de Janeiro; Editing by Larry King and Lisa Shumaker)